General

 Conclusion

-Understanding what a non-exempt job means can empower you to advocate for your rights and ensure you’re fairly compensated.
-If you’re in a non-exempt position, you’re entitled to protections like overtime pay, which safeguard your financial well-being and work-life balance.
-Employers must also stay informed to maintain compliance and foster a fair workplace.
+Understanding what a non-exempt job means empowers you to advocate for your rights and ensure fair compensation.
+In a non-exempt position, employees are entitled to protections like overtime pay, safeguarding both financial well-being and work-life balance.